-Lisbon is undergoing a renaissance, and drinking is at the heart of it.
+Lisbon has undergone a renaissance, and drinking is at the heart of it.
 Revellers, both tourist and locals, pour out of tiny bars and gather on cobbled streets to toast the town, with impromptu parties getting underway at any given hour.
 Strange, then, that its most famous drinks are little known outside Portugal.
 To remedy that, we’ve returned from a tasting tour in Lisbon with a holiday’s worth of libation recommendations.
 Here, then, are five drinks giving this resurgent city its irresistible buzz and distinctive flavour.

-At A Ginjinha, Praça do Rossio
+WHERE?
+A Ginjinha, Praça do Rossio

-You would be doing yourself and this fine city a disservice if you didn’t sample ginjinha, Lisbon’s trademark tipple.
+You’d be doing yourself – and this fine city – a disservice if you didn’t sample ginjinha, Lisbon’s trademark tipple.
 It was invented by a Galician friar (with clearly more than holy sacraments on his mind), who put sour cherries, sugar and cinnamon into a bottle of aguardente (Portuguese brandy) to ferment.
 The result is a syrupy liqueur that Lisboetas queue for (and mingle over) outside A Ginjinha, a tiny bar on Largo São Domingos, just off Praça do Rossio.
 It’s a cheap and cheerful diversion on your stroll towards nights out in Barrio Alto – so cheerful in fact that we recommend taking the funicular instead of walking fuzzy-headed up the hill.

 If ginjinha is a local treat and vinho do Porto more an export, what is the staple on Lisboetas’ tables?
 Translated as ‘green wine’, vinho verde is a light and ever-so-slightly fizzy wine made from young grapes – highly guzzle-able in Lisbon’s clement weather.
 This is port’s cheaper cousin; a mainstay of traditional working-class tabernas in hillside neighbourhoods adjacent to the port.
 One of these neighbourhoods is Bica, a little downhill from Bairro Alto but decidedly hipper, whose quiet streets and low-key restaurants hit the sweet spot between shabby authenticity and certified cool.
 One of the more popular establishments is Estrela da Bica, which dishes up inventive, wholesome tapas such as beef cheek taco, cod bruschetta, garlic chips and tuna-steak avocado sliders, all washed down with tumblers of refreshing vinho verde.

-Drink Pisco sour
+DRINK: Pisco sour

-At A Cevicheria, Rua Dom Pedro V
+WHERE?
+A Cevicheria, Rua Dom Pedro V

 Peruvian cuisine has gone global and, with it, the pisco sour (even if the cocktail was invented by an American).
 At A Cevicheria you’ll find it mixed so finely – oh those frothy egg whites, those tangy Angostura bitters – that you might imagine yourself in a Limeño taberna antigua.
 Except here you buy it from a hatch and drink it on the street.
 It’s this alfresco quaffing that gives Lisbon such appeal, but peer into A Cevicheria, where a giant octopus hangs over well-heeled clientele tucking into citrus-scented ceviche, and you might feel the urge to ditch the curb and bring your pisco sour inside.